 Anaphylaxis and adrenaline auto-injectors a comprehensive guide

 Anaphylaxis is an extremely severe allergic reaction.
-Reactions usually begin within minutes and progress rapidly, however, they can occur up to 2-3 hours after exposure and exercise can also initiate symptoms a while after exposure to an allergen.
+Reactions usually begin within minutes and progress rapidly, however, they can occur up to 2-3 hours after exposure.
+Exercise can also initiate symptoms a while after exposure to an allergen.
 Common allergens include food and insect stings.

 In the UK, 5–8% of children have a food allergy.
 Anaphylaxis can proceed rapidly and failure to administer adrenaline promptly has been associated with fatalities.